shapeoko/Docs/content/firstjob.md

 ##Find the Origin

 Step #1: Open [makerCAM.com](http://www.makercam.com) (you'll need to have Adobe Flash installed, if you don't, install it from [adobe.com](http://www.adobe.com/support/flashplayer/downloads.html).
+[MakerCAM](http://www.shapeoko.com/wiki/index.php/MakerCAM) is a Computer Aided Manufacturing (CAM) program with some basic vector drawing capabilities.
+Vector drawing is like to drafting with rules, triangles, compasses and a French curve, while pixel editing is more akin to colouring in spaces on a grid.
+Vector drawing uses lines (a straight path between two "nodes" which are x,y coordinates, one is the beginning, the other the ending), regular geometric forms (defined by nodes which denote each point at which lines meet), arcs and circles (defined by the central point of rotation and the radius therefrom) and Bézier curves (a mathematical description of an arbitrary curve which has four "nodes", one on-the-path, two off-the-path and one on-the-path) to allow it to express pretty much any shape or form.

 Zoom out until you can see the origin.
 The origin is 0,0 in the cartesian coordinate system, it's where the X and Y axis meet.
 In the CAM world, the origin is where your machine is going to start from.

 ![find the origin](firstjob/mc_origin.png)

 ##Create a Rectangle

 Select Insert -> Rounded Rectangle.
 When the dialog box comes up, input 3.5 (inches) for both the length and width. leave the radius as 0.2.
 Click OK.
 You now have a rounded rectangle!
+Note that this is a combination of lines, a regular geometric form and arcs (each described as a Bézier curve).

 ![rectangle](firstjob/mc_rr1.png)

 ##Another Rectangle

 Select Insert -> Rounded Rectangle.
-When the dialog box comes up, input 3.125 for both the length and width. leave the radius as 0.2.
+When the dialog box comes up, input 3.125 for both the length and width.
+Leave the radius as 0.2.
 Click OK.
 You now have another rounded rectangle!
 If necessary, move the rounded rectangle so the smaller one is inside of the bigger rectangle.
 Like this:

 ![rectangle](firstjob/mc_rr2.png)